MetOs-UiO/info_links_etc/computer_configuration/dotfiles_and_editors.md

 ## Links
-- An [example](https://github.com/sunnivin/dotfiles) of one way one can organize dotfiles + @sunnivin's personal emacs configuration.
+- An [example](https://github.com/sunnivin/dotfiles) of one way one can organize dotfiles + [sunnivin's](https://github.com/sunnivin/dotfiles) personal emacs configuration.
   - Q: "I do not need emacs, I'm using vim."
   - A: "Do you know about [emacs evil-mode](https://www.emacswiki.org/emacs/Evil)?
 Check it out!"